Code-Institute-Submissions/Quiz-Wizard/readme.md

 <em>Sometimes my partner and I like to challenge each other with random trivia facts.
 I'd like to be able to access a wide range of questions so that I can easily shoot them off at a moments notice.</em> - Zara

 #### Site Owner Goals
-* Provide a functioning web app
+* Display trivia information for users and display their answers
-* Display trivia information for users and record their answers
+* Create an engaging and enjoyable experience for users